odoo/documentation/content/applications/productivity/discuss/advanced/email_servers.rst

 Setting up different outgoing email servers for a multi-company environment
 ================================================================

-The "From Filter" allows to use a specific outgoing depending of the "From".
-If an email is sent from Odoo, the email server will be chosen as follows:
+The "From Filter" allows for the use of a specific outgoing email server depending on the "From" email address that Odoo is sending on behalf of.
+When an email is sent from Odoo and the "From Filter" is configured, then the email server will be chosen as follows:

 #.
 Odoo searches for an email server having the same "From Filter" as the "From" defined in the outgoing email.
 For example, if the "From" is foo@bar.com, only the email servers having the "From Filter" equals to foo@bar.com will be returned.